Programming641/computer_vision_algorithm3/README.md

 **Caution:** image format must NOT be JPG!!!
 JPG does not work!
 Use PNG instead.

-## Warning

-Some of the python scripts take quite a long time to execute!
-On my i7 computer, create_shape_neighbors.py took about 30-40 min.

 ## Directory structure

 For this to work, you need to have below directory structure.